tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week9/4/index.md

 #### Assignment

-Continue work on [Ruby Koans](http://rubykoans.com/).
+* Assignment: Complete [Ruby Koans](http://rubykoans.com/).
 Then practice any of the concepts from class that you think will be helpful during your final projects.

 #### Eventual Reading/Listening - TODO: Move this to `\after` page?